jcsargis00/NFT-Research/README.md

 ### Machine Learning application
 Electric energy consumption prediction using Machine Learning Household Electricity consumption
 ##### Data source https://www.kaggle.com/datasets/uciml/electric-power-consumption-data-set?resource=download
-They were measurements of electric power consumption in one household with a one-minute sampling rate over almost 4 years, from December 2006 to November 2010.
+Data are measurements of electric power consumption in one household with a one-minute sampling rate over almost 4 years, from December 2006 to November 2010.
 Different electrical quantities and some sub-metering values were available.
 Power consumption data was collected every minute.
 The dataset is a multivariate time series.
 ##### Schema for the data
 - date
 - time